cinchy-co/Documentation/data-syncs/supported-data-sync-destinations/db2-table.md

 ## Overview

-[DB2](https://www.ibm.com/products/db2) (Formerly _Db2_ for LUW) is a relational database that delivers advanced data management and analytics capabilities for transactional workloads.&#x20;
+[DB2](https://www.ibm.com/products/db2) (Formerly _Db2_ for LUW) is a relational database that delivers advanced data management and analytics capabilities for transactional workloads.

 {% hint style="info" %}
 Before you set up your data sync destination, [make sure to configure your Source.](../supported-data-sync-sources/)